What are the different types of hedging language?

 – Discuss the concept of using hedging for degrees of certainty

-Having discussed what hedging language is as well as its importance and purpose in Lesson 1, the next step to mastering this type of language is to understand, recognise and use the many different types of hedging language available.
+Having discussed what hedging language is as well as its importance and purpose in Chapter 1, the next step to mastering this type of language is to understand, recognise and use the many different types of hedging language available.
 Such language can be more broadly categorised into two ways: general and academic.

 General Hedging Language